Challenges and Opportunities in High-dimensional Variational Inference: Introduction

-We use the Pareto $k$ diagnostic~\citep{vehtari2019pareto} as a simple and practical approach for estimating both the required minimal sample size and obtaining empirical and conceptuaal insights into pre-asymptotic convergence rate estimators of commonn divergences and their gradients.
-We demonstrate how the estimated Pareto $k$ rapidly increases as the dimensionality grows, regardless of the approximate family and divergence measure optimised.
-We thoroughly study the impact of the choice of divergence measures when the dimensionality of the model grows.
-We consider the exclusive and inclusive Kullback--Leibler (KL) divergences~\citep{Bornschein14, naesseth20}, tail-adaptive $f$-divergence~\cite{wang18}, $\chi^2$ divergence~\citep{dieng17}, and $\alpha$-divergences~\citep{hernandez-lobatob16}, and the resulting variational approximation for isotropic Gaussian and Student-$t$ and normalising flow families.
+Building on these insights, we make the following main contributions: \begin{enumerate}[topsep=3pt,leftmargin=*] \item We develop a conceptual and experimental framework for predicting and empirically evaluating the reliability of BBVI based on the choice of variational objective, approximating family, and target distribution.
+Our framework also incorporates the Pareto $k$ diagnostic~\citep{vehtari2019pareto} as a simple and practical approach for obtaining empirical and conceptual insights into the pre-asymptotic convergence rates of estimators of common divergences and their gradients. \item We validate our framework through an extensive empirical study using simulated data and many commonly used real datasets with both Gaussian and non-Gaussian target distributions.
+We consider the exclusive and inclusive Kullback-Leibler (KL) divergences~\citep{Bornschein14, naesseth20}, tail-adaptive $f$-divergence~\cite{wang18}, $\chi^2$ divergence~\citep{dieng17}, and $\alpha$-divergences~\citep{hernandez-lobatob16}, and the resulting variational approximation for isotropic Gaussian and Student-$t$ and normalising flow families. \item Based on our framework and numerical results, we provide justified recommendations on design choices for different scenarios, including low- to moderate-dimensional and high-dimensional posteriors. \end{enumerate}

-Our main contributions are: 1) we identify and discuss the main challenges in optimizing a variational objective in higher dimensional cases for different divergences and approximating families, 2) we demonstrate the use of the Pareto $k$ diagnostic for discovering divergence and gradient estimation problems, and for estimating the minimal Monte Carlo sample size requirement, 3) we provide an extensive empirical study using simulated and several commonly used real datasets with both Gaussian and non-Gaussian target distributions, and 4) based on our analyses and results, we provide justified recommendations on design choices for different scenarios, including low- to moderate-dimensional and high-dimensional posteriors.